 Acute hip fractures are common injuries evaluated in the emergency department.
 Emergency medicine providers are tasked with managing severe pain while also trying to reduce harm caused by over utilization of opioids.
 Currently, the utilization of multimodal analgesics is a mainstay of pain management.
 This includes peripheral nerve blocks which have emerged as a useful tool to decrease severe pain from acute hip fractures with minimal risk to patient.1 The purpose of this article is to review the fascia iliaca compartment block and the benefits of early utilization preoperatively and postoperatively.

 Robinson D. Acute Hip Fractures and the Fascia Iliaca Compartment Block.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.